We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - a need for a cesarean delivery

 If you have diabetes, monitoring your health will become even more important when you decide to have a baby.
 The sooner you start planning, the better.
-Follow these tips for a healthy pregnancy:
+Follow the tips below for a healthy pregnancy.

 - See your endocrinologist and your OB-GYN to make sure you’re in good health and your diabetes is under control.
 Keeping diabetes well-controlled for several months before you get pregnant can decrease risks for you and your baby.